wrightedu/remote-learning/webex-instructor-guide.md

 - TODO: add instructions for seeing class cam (confirmation)
 - TODO: wright.webex.com
 - TODO: do office hours sync across courses?
+    - They DO, so what do students see?
 - TODO: browser based webex capabilities (linux test)
 - TODO: can share screen share to breakout rooms (Zoom can)